swiss-art-research-net/docs.swissartresearch/docs/schema.md

 Domain: [SRPC3 in social relation](#SRPC3_in_social_relation)
 Range: E55 Type

-The property documents the type of family relation exists between two individuals.
+The property documents the type of family relationship exists between two individuals.